ayamadori/EmlReader/PrivacyPolicy.md

 Privacy Policy
 =========
-This application DON'T store any your personal information.
+This app DON'T store any your personal information.
 Internet connection is used for ONLY showing HTML mail.
+This app accesses to your contacts to find the emil address.